Texas Driver's License Attorneys

 - DPS believes you are incapable of operating a motor vehicle (called a medical revocation)

-- you are believed to have been the at-fault-driver in a motor vehicle collision, did not have insurance at the time of the accident and have not made any restitution for the damages caused by the accident.
+- you are believed to have been the at-fault driver in a motor vehicle collision, did not have insurance at the time of the accident, and have not made any restitution for the damages caused by the accident.

 If you retain one of our traffic ticket attorneys to contest the proposed license suspension or revocation, we can look for a legal reason to have the suspension or revocation set aside, which is known as a negative finding.
 If we cannot obtain a negative finding, we can request that the suspension be probated (typically for a shorter duration than DPS is requesting) so you can continue to drive during your suspension.
 If we cannot get a negative finding or a probation offer, we can appeal the judge's decision or apply for an occupational driver's license so we can keep you driving.
 Click here for information about an occupational driver's license.

 If you have a commercial driver's license (CDL), you may have received a disqualification letter.
-The disqualification letter is notice that you will be disqualified from operating a commercial vehicle for a certain period of time.
+The disqualification letter is notice that you will be disqualified from operating a commercial vehicle for a certain period.
 Depending on the underlying reason for the disqualification, we may be able to fight the disqualification so you can continue to drive a commercial motor vehicle.
 The disqualification usually does not affect your ability to drive a personal vehicle during the period you are disqualified from operating a commercial vehicle.

-If you have been notified of a pending suspension, the traffic ticket attorneys at Hawkins & Walker, PC may be able to help you contest a proposed suspension or obtain an occupational drivers license.
+If you have been notified of a pending suspension, the traffic ticket attorneys at Hawkins & Walker, PC may be able to help you contest a proposed suspension or obtain an occupational driver's license.
 Call our traffic ticket attorneys today to schedule a meeting, or to discuss your situation by phone.
 The first consultation is free of charge: it costs you nothing to talk to an experienced Fort Worth traffic ticket attorney!

 Call 817.877.3355 or click the contact button below to see how we can help restore your driving privileges.